Live · National feed

 We stop the scout,

 The break-in starts an hour before the break-in.
 Somebody walks the street, eyes the gates, marks the house.
 When you see them, you tap one button.
-We take it from there — and turn three quiet flags into one suburb on alert with a patrol car already moving.
+We turn three quiet flags into one suburb on alert.

 What it is